[Publish] Image resizing

 If the image is still too big after resizing it within the limits above, Buffer will try to resize it further to ensure it can be published.
 In this case, it will be resized to 1024px wide, with the height scaling automatically to keep the aspect ratio.

-Buffer currently cannot resize GIF files.
+Please note, Buffer Publish cannot currently resize GIF files.